How to Grow Cannabis Outdoors in Australia

 A couple of weeks in (about 1 or 2 weeks after being planted outside), you can begin to use fertilisers for the vegetative phase as your soil will run out of nutrients.

 Theres a massive selection of fertilisers out there but for outdoor grows in the vegetative phase, I recommend Bergmans Growtime.
 This fertiliser is perfectly formulated for any cannabis grow outdoors.
 It contains the right nutrient ratio for plants in the vegetative phase.

 However if your a bit strapped on cash, many growers have had success using tomato fertilisers too.
 Other fertilisers will also work but make sure the fertiliser is for plants that fruit.
-Ideally, to grow weed outdoors in Australia, invest in quality fertiliser specifically for weed.
+Ideally, to grow cannabis outdoors in Australia, invest in quality fertiliser specifically for cannabis.

 In terms of how much fertiliser to use and how often, read the instructions on the bottle/packet.
 Don’t overdo the fertiliser though.
 Too much can kill your pot plants.
 Watch out for yellowing or pale green leaves.
 These are signs of nutrient deficiencies so add more fertiliser when you see it.

 Pot Seeds Australia